mixcore/mix.core/src/instructions/ai-workflows-mixdb-data.md

 -   **Image URLs:** When using images in sample data, always use full, public URLs (e.g., from Unsplash like `https://images.unsplash.com/photo-...`).
 Do not use local file paths like `/images/photo.jpg` or relative paths.
 -   **Parameters:**
     -   `databaseSystemName`: "mix_products" (the name from Step 1)
-    -   `dataJson`: A JSON array of your items with full image URLs.
+    -   `dataJson`: A JSON array of your items with full image URLs. (single line)

 **Example with proper image URLs:**
 ```json